webdigi/AWS-VPN-Server-Setup/docs/dd-wrt-settings.md

 # Settings for a router with DD-WRT

-Submitted by Simon Moran on Feb 18th 2017.
+Submitted by Simon M on Feb 18th 2017.

 Go to Setup -> Basic Setup
 Connection Type: PPTP